xmikezheng20/multimodal-sync-toolkit/docs/session_time_model.md

 total_video_frames == total_session_pulses
 ```

-For continuous sampled modalities such as audio, Intan, and photometry, validation extracts pulse edges and builds a timing lookup table with this schema:
+For continuous sampled modalities implemented here, such as audio and Intan, validation extracts pulse edges and builds a timing lookup table with this schema:

 ```text
 rising_sample